SugarSecurity/The-Sugar-Scoop/anti-trust.md

 # Sugar Security Scoop 1 - Trust and Anti-Trust

-As a cybersecurity and tech CEO, I think abouit the concepts of trust a lot.
-Many of the smartest people I work with are pursuing ways to make things like encryption work with "Zero Trust", and now I have the oppurtunity to view an ANTI-trust congressional hearing.
+As a cybersecurity and tech CEO, I can't help but think about the concept of Trust.
+Some of the smartest people I work with are pursuing ways to make things like encryption and access management work with "Zero Trust".
+In other words, systems where no single entity has full control of all of the data / decision making.

+Now I have the oppurtunity to view an ANTI-trust congressional hearing.
 Interesting...

-One major point that a reporter made earlier is that these Tech CEOs often never speak, unscripted, in a public forum.

-## The Year is 2016...
+# The Year is 2016...
 Zuckerberg story

-## Anti-Trust Congress July 29th 2020
+# Anti-Trust Congress July 29th 2020

 Coronavirus pandemic has infected over 4 million americans and killed over 150k.

-The US Economy has grinded to a halt
+The US Economy has grinded to a halt.

-But these 4 companies are booming, and are worth over $5 Trillion combined - an unprecedented amount
+But these 4 companies are booming, and are worth over $5 Trillion combined - an unprecedented amount.

+Only Zuckerberg has spoken to Congress before (regarding data security and privacy) and most of these CEOs avoid public forums entirely.

 ## The Companies